pvshvp-oss/aldm/README.md

 ## Cloning

-In order to download the source code to your local computer for testing, or for development, you can clone from the remote repository using either SSH, or HTTPS.
+To download the source code to your local computer for testing, or for development, you can clone from the remote repository using either SSH, or HTTPS.
 Below are instructions on how to do so using GitHub hosted code as remote.

 ### HTTPS